Index

 EELISA

-This course is offered as part of the European Engineering Learning Innovation and Science Alliance (EELISA – https://eelisa.eu).
-The EELISA cooperation will give the lecture an even more international setting and allow FAU students to collaborate in their projects with interdisciplinary students from all over Europe.
+This course is offered as part of the European Engineering Learning Innovation and Science Alliance (EELISA – https://eelisa.eu) to give the lecture an even more international setting and allow FAU students to collaborate in their projects with interdisciplinary students from all over Europe.

 Learning Objectives and Skills